Start planning your trip

-Located in Kyushu, Nagasaki Prefecture is famous for its exotic, international atmosphere, whose origins can be traced in the history of this port city.
-This article features the major sightseeing destinations in Nagasaki.
+Located in Kyushu, Nagasaki Prefecture is famous for its international atmosphere, whose origins can be traced to the history of this port city.
+This article features the best things to do in Nagasaki, from places to visit to restaurants and cafes, as well as hotels.

 Nagasaki Prefecture is located in the northwest area of the Kyushu region.
 Nagasaki is famous for its exotic cityscape, influenced by both the Eastern and Western cultures.
 Along with Hiroshima, it is also known as a city devastated by an atomic bomb during the Second World War.

-There are historic places all over the prefecture, and this article will pick up the must-visit spots.
+There are historic places all around Nagasaki, and this article features the must-visit spots, along with dining recommendations, and hotels.

 1. Dejima